The QATSPY Golfer’s Sports Page: Golf Swing Tips

 The Key Muscles to sync and preset the golfer’s swing.

-The ESPY DELTA technique focuses on three key muscles to Sync, Preset, and Yaw to execute the golfer’s swing (the Supinator, Thenar, and Brachio-Radialis muscles).
+The ESPY DELTA technique focuses on three key muscles to Sync, Preset, and Yaw to execute the golfer’s swing (the Pronator Quadratus, Hypothenar, and Brachio-Radialis muscles).
 These muscles form the base of the golfer’s DELTA, the triangle formed with the golfer’s left arm, right forearm, and shoulders.
-From The DELTA Golf Technique Figure below for the right-handed golfer, this would be the left Thenar, right Supinator, and Brachio-Radialis muscles.
+From The DELTA Golf Technique Figure below for the right-handed golfer, this would be the left/right Hypothenar, Pronator Quadratus, and Brachio-Radialis muscles.
 My book, The ESPY Golf Swing Coach, Delta Technique Geared for Distance and Control, goes into details on how these key muscle are established.
 I key in on these muscles during my incremental training sessions and on the course.
 I use the golf baton to assist me during my training sessions.
 If the golfer could key-in on these three muscles, that are key to 90 percent of all common task performed, during their training and golf game, the golfer could engage their subconscious mind to set up and execute a consistent golf swing with distance and control.

 The DELTA Fitness Forum